taunsquared/graphic-novel-thesis/2018-04-18-script-vomit.md

 notes on the above: make this a story told by one character to another. maybe Min to Asoca?
 Or maybe a teacher?

 **The PROTO-VIRS and the SPACE CONSORTIUM have a mutually respectful but skeptical attitude towards each other.
 The PROTO-VIRS realize that they need to preserve a secret set of knowledge and traditions, teaching their students how to guard against the mild-mannered and accommodating facade of the SPACE CONSORTIUM.
-Asoca's mother is a student of the PROTO-VIRS, trained in Green Haven Devon and stationed at Green Haven Orkney with her husband, Asoca's father.**
+Asoca's mother is a student of the PROTO-VIRS, trained in Green Haven Devon and stationed at Green Haven Orkney with her husband, a farmer from Devon.
+They raise Asoca with the knowledge of the PROTO-VIRS and the hope of a humanity mature enough to live in true freedom, without slavery of any kind.**

+note: maybe this whole thing is a story told by a VIRS, several generations later?

+**Asoca has been training to join the ISS Corps and study at Space University since birth.
+She is going through her offer to join the ISS Corps while cuddled up with her mother on a bench swing in a beautiful garden.**

 # integrating research into the plot